secretstartups/handbook/support/license-and-renewals/workflows/customersdot/mechanizer.html.md

 ## Existing Automations

-### Add CI Minutes
+The new ZD app can be found by opening the ZD App side bar, you will need to scroll down as it is the last app.
+In the app you will have the option to select from the following request types:

+#### Note

+**Your GitLab Username** will be automatically added to the form.

-The [Add CI Minutes form](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/LR/extra_minutes.html) allows adding minutes to a customer namespace.
+### Set CI Minutes to namespace

+Allows setting additional minutes to a customer namespace to the value specified in the `Extra minutes` field.
 The form has two required fields:

 - **Namespace**: The customer namespace as it appears in the URL.
 - **Extra minutes**: The number of minutes to add

 ### Force Associate

-The [Force Associate form](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/LR/force_associate.html) associates a group with a subscription.
+Associates a group with a subscription.
 All fields are required.

-- **Your GitLab Username**: Your non-admin GitLab.com username without a preceding @ (ex. `username` and not `@username`).
 - **Namespace**: The customer namespace as it appears in the URL.
 - **Subscription ID**: The unique ID of the purchased subscription in Salesforce

 ### Update GitLab Subscription or Customer Trial

-The [Update Plan](https://gitlab-com.gitlab.io/support/toolbox/forms_processor/LR/update_gitlab_plan.html) form is meant for the following cases:
+Manages subscriptions and trials, you can use it for the following cases.

 1. Downgrade to Free
 1. Trials